 Step 1 and Step 2 provide math and science students with the opportunity to experience teaching in a real classroom setting.
 Master teachers introduce students to examples of high-quality inquiry-based lessons and model the pedagogical concepts to which they are being introduced.
 In Step 1 students observe a classroom twice and then prepare and teach 3 lessons in elementary classrooms.
 In Step 2, students conduct more observations and then prepare and teach 3 lessons in middle school classrooms.
 In addition, students will be introduced to the portfolio project.

 Prerequisite: Students must earn a C- or better in UTS 101-Step 1 before taking UTS 110-Step 2.
+Both courses require a 2.2 cumulative GPA.
 Seniors and degree-holders may take both UTS 101 and UTS 110 in the same semester.
 Interested students should talk to an advisor for details and permission to register.

 2. EDC 365C: Knowing and Learning